raviproenca/Poxim/README.md

 # Poxim Architecture - Processor Simulator
+- **Obs: informações disponíveis em PT-BR no final desse README.**

 This repository contains an implementation of a simple, educational, and hypothetical processor based on the **Poxim** architecture.
 Poxim follows the **Complexity-Reduced Instruction Set Processor (CRISP)** philosophy, being an architecture designed for educational purposes, focusing on low-level operations, register manipulation, memory handling, and stack management.
+Poxim was developed by **Professor Bruno Otavio Piedade Prado (http://lattes.cnpq.br/1063672636684815)** for the Computer Architecture course at the Federal University of Sergipe (UFS). **The project available in the repository is my own work** and was carried out based on the documentation provided by the professor, serving as the primary evaluation criterion to pass the course.

 ## Architecture Structure